pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 By default, Pachyderm runs with a bundled version of PostgreSQL.
 For production environments, it is **strongly recommended that you disable the bundled version and use an RDS PostgreSQL instance**.

+!!!
+Attention
+      Note that [Aurora Serverless PostgreSQL](https://aws.amazon.com/rds/aurora/serverless/){target=_blank} is not supported and will not work.

 This section will provide guidance on the configuration settings you will need to:

 - Create an environment to run your AWS PostgreSQL databases.
 Note that you will be creating **two databases** (`pachyderm` and `dex`).